Security questions can add an extra layer of certainty to your authentication process.

 These both make for good security questions because the answers are specific.
 These questions show consumers how to format their answers in a memorable, simple way.

+But how many security questions should be asked?
 These questions can also be asked in a way that doesn’t give simple, precise answers: